How Our Consumption is Killing Poor Kids in Los Angeles

 “Though it took way too long to get a commitment to prioritize health and well-being, our community embraces this decision as a victory,” said Laura Cortez, co-director, East Yard Communities for Environmental Justice, a member of 710 Task Force opposition.
 “However, the 710 as it is now, causes significant harm daily, and community members along the 710 will continue to work so community voices are prioritized, and we don’t replicate the harms of the previous process.”

-Rarely, if ever, has the Los Angeles Metropolitan Transportation Authority backed away from building or expanding its complicated network of freeways, and advocates hope the canceling of the 710 expansion is a sign of a changing perspective at the agency.
+Rarely, if ever, has the Los Angeles Metropolitan Transportation Authority backed away from building or expanding its complicated network of freeways, and advocates hope the cancellation of the 710 expansion is a sign of a changing perspective at the agency.
 But they aren’t counting on it.
 Nevertheless, the problems remain and the 710 is still ravaging local communities, and not just the drivers who traverse its deadly lanes.

 Nearly 1.2 million people reside in neighborhoods that hug the hectic 710, 83% of whom are Black and Latinx, and the air they inhale is some of the most toxic air in the country.
 As a result, activists nicknamed the 710 from Long Beach to Commerce City the “diesel death zone”.
 The place is full of filthy air.
 The EPA estimates the area accounts for nearly 20% of all particulate-laden diesel emissions in Southern California, and the toll on human health is insurmountable.

 Living in a haze of diesel exhaust, as you might imagine, is bad for one’s health, especially for children who are still developing.
-The pollution is visible nearly everywhere you look, caking the sides of buildings, and covering cars with soot if they sit in one place long enough.
-The USC Environmental Health Center notes that people residing in areas like the 710 corridor are more likely to experience premature births, and have higher rates of heart disease, asthma, and lung cancer.
+The pollution is visible nearly everywhere you look, caking the sides of buildings and covering cars with soot if they sit in one place long enough.
+The USC Environmental Health Center notes that people residing in areas like the 710 corridor are more likely to experience premature births and have higher rates of heart disease, asthma, and lung cancer.
 While the greater Los Angeles area continues to rank as one of the worst air quality regions in the country, the hotspots in LA County consistently pop up along the 710 freeway.

 “Sometimes when we do P.E. we have to run laps and it is hard to breathe,” says Elizabeth Reyes, who attended Hudson School on Long Beach’s West Side, just a half-mile from the 710.
 “I see trucks sending out gray clouds into the air; I see that every day.
 During lunchtime, there are a lot of kids playing volleyball, soccer, and basketball, but most of them don’t know that they are breathing in air that is bad for their health and bad for the environment.”

 All of that backed up port traffic during the height of the pandemic, including the container ships idling, and running backup generators off the coast, only made the predicament far worse.
 A report by the California Air Resources Board published in September 2021 found that 14.5 extra tons per day of nitrogen oxides were released during the year — an equivalent of 50,000 additional diesel-burning trucks on the road.
 Rates of hospital admissions for asthma-related problems were found to be nearly double that of the predominantly white areas of LA.
-A meta-analysis from 2017 also showed that those with asthma had a 44% higher likelihood of developing lung cancer, and studies have indicated that kids living within a half-mile of the highways like the 710 have decreased lung development.
+A meta-analysis from 2017 also showed that those with asthma had a 44% higher likelihood of developing lung cancer, and studies have indicated that kids living within a half-mile of the highways, like the 710, have decreased lung development.

 As COVID ripped through these neighborhoods, death followed at a much higher rate than elsewhere.
 A study out of Harvard found that “People with COVID-19 who live in U.S. regions with high levels of air pollution are more likely to die from the disease than people who live in less polluted areas.”
 An investigative piece in the Long Beach Post confirmed Harvard’s findings, noting that the West side of Long Beach, which continually suffers from the worst air quality in the region, had some of the highest rates of COVID-related deaths in LA County.